goseind/gosein.de/_posts/2023-03-12-working-with-terraform.md

 }
 ```

-Each provider need a configuration to define access.
-OpenStack is our main entry point and we're going to set the [required arguments](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs#configuration-reference) as environment variables and thus leave the brackets empty.
+Each provider need a configuration.
+OpenStack is our main entry point and we're going to set the [required arguments](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs#configuration-reference) as environment variables and thus leave the brackets empty:

 ```hcl
 provider "openstack" {
 }
 ```

 Now we can create our first resource, an OpenStack Kubernetes Cluster.
-On my platform (CERN Openstack), this requires us to create a keypair first, for the compute service SSH.
+On my platform (CERN Openstack), this requires us to create a keypair for the compute service SSH first:

 ```hcl
 data "openstack_containerinfra_clustertemplate_v1" "cluster_template" {